Above: My now stolen pool painting by Christy Botkin Reeves, 48″ x 72″

 Here are a few of his that I’ve coveted:

-Upon realizing I’d never have the huge Glenn Ness original of my dreams, nor would I get my Christy Botkin Reeves’ back, I actually began looking for pool paintings.
+Upon realizing I’d never have the huge Glenn Ness original of my dreams, nor would I get my Christy Botkin Reeves painting back (if you’ve seen it anywhere, be sure to contact me!), I began looking for pool paintings.
 This became a labor of love, not to mention enlightening.
 (To see the pool painting I eventually purchased to replace the stolen one, it’s shown at the end of post Part III)

 Anyone familiar with David Hockney is aware of his fabulous pool paintings and images of pools done with paper pulp and printed as monotypes.
 For those who aren’t, let me show you: